2019 Abu Dhabi Grand Prix: Race

 DRS was eventually enabled on lap 18.
 Bottas passed Nico Hülkenberg on the same lap to clear the midfield after starting from the back.
 Robert Kubica and Antonio Giovinazzi both suffered floor damage after colliding during an overtake attempt by Giovinazzi.
 Verstappen pitted from 2nd on lap 25, followed by Hamilton a lap later who maintained the lead upon exiting the pits.
 Bottas was the last of the front-runners to pit on lap 29.
 No positions were gained or lost amongst the top six after the round of pit stops.
 On lap 32, Verstappen retook 2nd place from Leclerc going into turn 8, having lost the position on the first lap.
 The Ferrari drivers made a second round of pit stops on lap 38, with Leclerc maintaining 3rd and Vettel dropping from 4th to 6th.
 Bottas passed Alexander Albon for 4th place soon afterwards.

 On lap 41, Carlos Sainz Jr. made a second pit stop from 9th place after he was concerned that his ageing tyres would cause him to be overtaken towards the end of the race, losing a points-scoring position and handing 6th place in the World Drivers' Championship to Gasly.
 Sainz exited the pits in 14th place.
 The final two laps saw multiple overtakes; Vettel passed Albon for 5th place, Lando Norris lost 7th place to Pérez, and Sainz successfully passed Hülkenberg to take 10th place and claim a point, securing 6th place in the championship.
 Hamilton crossed the line to win the race, taking his 11th victory of the season and the 84th of his career.
 Having also led every lap, taken pole position and recorded the fastest lap of the race, this marked Hamilton's sixth "grand slam", his last of which came at the 2017 British Grand Prix.
+Hamilton also completed and scored points in every race of 2019, making him the first driver to finish and score points in every race of a season twice (2017 and 2019).